SusurrantMachines/TensorFlow-Notebooks/README.md

 The "pause button" is implemented by watching for the existence of a file (named "pause") in the training directory.
 Once such a file is detected, the model is saved, training shuts down, and the *pause* file is deleted (to prepare for the next training session).

-On Linux, training is paused with the command
+On Linux, training is paused with the shell command
 ```
-touch pause
+touch /path/to/training/directory/pause
 ```